galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 # Metadata

-The tutorial needs to start with some metadata on its top:
+The `tutorial.md` needs to start with some metadata at the top:

-- `layout: tutorial_hands_on` (keep the default)
+- `layout: tutorial_hands_on`: keep the default
-- `topic_name: training` with the name of the topic
+- `topic_name: training`: replace 'training' the name of the topic
-- `tutorial_name: create-new-tutorial` with the name of tutorial
+- `tutorial_name: create-new-tutorial`: replace 'create-new-tutorial' with the `name` of tutorial that you used in the topic level metadata

 These metadata are there to help the templating system linking between the tutorial's file and the global [metadata]({{site.baseurl}}/topics/contributing/tutorials/create-new-tutorial-metadata/tutorial.html).
-If not correctly defined, the tutorial will not be found within the website.
+If this is not correctly defined, the tutorial will not be shown on the website.

 > ### {% icon hands_on %} Hands-on: Fix the top metadata
 >